anitab-org/mentorship-backend/docs/docs/Home.md

 We engage our community by contributing to open source, collaborating with the global community, and learning/enhancing our coding skills.
 We are committed to providing a safe, positive online community for our many volunteers that offer their skills, time, and commitment to our projects.

-In order to engage with the community, you can sign up on ~[Systers Open Source Slack](http://systers.io/slack-systers-opensource/)~ [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).
+In order to engage with the community, you can sign up on ~ [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).

 ## Code of Conduct